INNVTV/Azure-Stream-Analytics-Scenarios/SCENARIO_1.md

 # Scenario 1
-Multiple gates firing events as workers pass through.
+Multiple entrance gates firing events as workers pass through.

 ## Goals
 Track worker entry times and duration of time spent between gates.

+## Notes

+**Gate entry**

+The gate devices will fire multiple times per worker as they pass through the readers.
+Data analysis should focus on getting a single point in time as the time the worker passed through each gate.

+**Duration between gates**

+Time spent in the area between each gate must also be tracked.
+Once we have a timestamp for entry between gate-1 and gate-2 for a worker we must find the timespan between each of those markers.

 ## Event Data